 - PDP Joint Timelines part of PDP 3.0 is to make sure that the timelines are accurate.
 PDP Leadership / liaisons should communicate updates to timeline to the Council. - For liaisons enhance the ability for a new person stepping in be able to catch up.
 Need more easily accessible history. - Tools better way to search through all documents available.
-How can a searchable archive be investigated (e.g., IETF)?
-The GNSO site serves as a limitation.
+How can a searchable archive of all mailing lists and documents be introduced (e.g., the IETF has a comprehensive and functional search engine - can the GNSO adopt a similar platform)?
+The GNSO website serves as a limitation.

-- Google drive was helpful resource ahead of SPS useful.
-However, concerns that Google access may be limited. - What are the requirements for sharing documents, including pending drafts.
+- Google Drive was a helpful resource ahead of SPS.
+However, legitimate concerns were expressed that access to Google Drive files does not meet the strict and important record keeping requirements that some members of the Council expect to be upheld. - What are the requirements for sharing documents, including pending drafts.
 Doesn't seem to be a specific operating procedures requirement to share everything, but expectation of groups within the community. - However, in only sharing final documents, people may not feel like they had an opportunity to affect the outcome. - Concerns around accuracy, currency of SOIs.
 Helpful to understand the motivations of participants.
-There are ample reminders, including on every WG call - how can participants be encouraged to keep up to date? - Does the Council and GNSO more broadly have the tools necessary to perform its work?
+There are ample reminders, including on every WG call how can participants be encouraged to keep up to date? - Does the Council and GNSO more broadly have the tools necessary to perform its work?
 Can these needs be understood earlier, so they can better be planned for?
 Resourcing is part of project planning.
 Consider whether any of those needs should be in the SCBO comment to the FY20 ICANN budget. - Concerns about legal counsel in PDPs as the output can be questioned.
 Also, the input can be dependent upon what is being asked.
 Legal expertise is generally, "it depends".
 Lawyers provide advice, they do not make decisions.
 Preferable to find legal resources who understand the ICANN environment. - In the scoping of PDPs, need to better incorporate resourcing needs.
 The EPDP can provide lessons learned for procuring resources.
 Can also help quantify the costs/needs of PDPs (travel, technology, staff, etc.). - Consider shifting dollars on legal advice to professional mediators.
 Advice is different than facilitating a process.
 Facilitation seem to allow more progress to be made. - Can the SCBO develop a timeline to have consultations with PDP leadership to understand needs (e.g., mediators, legal advice, data, etc.)?
 Guidelines would be needed to understand how to decide / prioritize between efforts. - What are the actual costs of a PDP, for running calls, providing resources, etc.?
 Better understanding costs helps the Council to make strategic decisions.
 Could allow Council to make prioritized decisions as well.